meteor-vue/vue-meteor/packages/vuex/README.md

 });
 ```

 The `callMethod()` module method takes the same exact parameters as `Meteor.call()` used to call meteor method ([see the doc here](https://docs.meteor.com/api/methods.html#Meteor-call)).
-It also return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) you can return back to the ui component that called the action:
+It also returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) you can return back to the ui component that called the action:

 ```javascript
 subModule.addActions({